 If you receive a firework injury to the eye...

-• Avoid rinsing the injured eye since that can do even more damage than rubbing it.
+If hit with a projectile, avoid rinsing the injured eye.
 Instead, shield the eye by covering with a paper cup or something similar that won't make contact with the eye.
 Gently tape the shield there for a temporary eye patch.

-• Do not apply ointments or take pain medications before getting medical help.
+- Do not apply ointments or take aspirin or ibuprofen before getting medical help.
+These are blood thinners and can make things worse.

-"We wish everyone a safe and happy holiday," says Pettey.
+"We wish everyone a safe and happy holiday," Pettey says.
 "Make it so by planning ahead and talking to your kids before the fireworks begin."